lit/lit-element/docs/_guide/styles.md

 ## Make an app theme {#theme}

 Use CSS inheritance to share styles, and custom CSS properties to configure them.
-Use both together to build an app theme!
+Use both together to build an app theme.

 ### CSS inheritance {#inheritance}

-Encapsulation prevents styles from outside a component from "leaking" into the component's rendered template content, and vice versa.
-CSS inheritance, on the other hand, provides a way for parent and host elements to propagate certain CSS properties to their descendents.
+CSS inheritance provides a way for parent and host elements to propagate certain CSS properties to their descendents.

 Not all CSS properties inherit.
 Inherited CSS properties include `color`, `font-family`, and all CSS custom properties (`--*`).
 See [CSS Inheritance on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance) for more information.